 In general, vermiculite has a wide range of uses.
 In addition to packaging, common applications include, insulation, fire protection, horticulture and in special coatings, among others.
 A few of these applications will be described in more detail below.

-- Packaging – Vermiculite is used in packaging because it is lightweight, reducing shipping costs.
+- Packaging – Vermiculite is used as an insulated packaging material because it is lightweight, reducing shipping costs.
 It is also an excellent impact absorber making it ideal for fragile goods.
 Its flame retardant properties allow for specialty applications where ignition may be a risk.
 It is an inert mineral which means it can be very useful in transporting most chemicals whether they are positively- or negatively-charged or in liquid or solid form.

 - Molded shapes – Exfoliated vermiculite can be mixed with sodium silicate and potassium to produce a damp mixture which is then hydraulically pressed into a shape in a mold and cured at 180oC for 24 hours.
 These compression-molded parts with withstand service temperatures up to 1150oC and can be used in the metal industry as insulation in various processes.
 These finished goods are then used in fireplaces, sound panels and high-temperature insulation.